maxineo/cocktail-finder/README.md

 ### Android

 1. Run the build script via `npm run android-build:dev`.
 This will build the web app bundles and put them into the `dist/browser` folder.
+2. Run `npx cap sync`.
-2. Then run `npx cap sync` to actually put the build into the native app wrappers.
+3. Then open the native project in Xcode or Android Studio and run the app.
+You can use `npx cap open android` to open the native project in Android Studio.

+To run the application for local development with live reloading feature, you'll first need to install emulator device in Android Studio or you can connect physical device.

-3. Run `npm run android-start:dev`.
+1. Run the native build script via `npm run android-start:dev`.
-4. Select device you would like to target from the suggested list.
+2. Select device you would like to target from the suggested list.